Ethan-Hetrick/Bioinformatics-Tools/README.md

 # Bioinformatics-Tools
-Miscellaneous bioinformatics tools to make things more convenient :D.
+Miscellaneous bioinformatics tools to make life more convenient :D.

 ---